-The State Assessment Innovation Leadership Network (ILN) brings together state assessment and technology leaders who will work to make online assessment systems, resources, and tools more efficient and effective.
-Participants will discuss interoperable digital assessment and accessibility challenges and share best practices while working with leaders in the IMS Global community to determine how assessment components can benefit from the lessons learned in the larger plug-and-play digital ecosystem.
+Since 2017, the 1EdTech Assessment Innovation Leadership Network (ILN) has brought together state and district assessment and technology leaders who work to make online assessment systems, resources, and tools more accessible and interoperable.
+The mission of the Assessment ILN is to develop and share digital assessment strategies with states, districts, and local education agencies, to support their efforts to deliver online assessments that are more accurate and reliable measures of student learning.
+Participants discuss digital assessment and accessibility challenges and share best practices in becoming certified to the 1EdTech Question and Test Interoperability® (QTI®) standard while working with leaders in the 1EdTech community to determine how assessment components can benefit from the lessons learned in the larger plug-and-play digital ecosystem.

 Call for Participation

-If you are interested in being a part of this collaboration or have questions, please complete the enrollment form below to contact us.
+If you are interested in being a part of this network or have questions, please complete the enrollment form below to contact us.
 You can also read the FAQ for more information.
-The group will begin holding regular virtual meetings in the fall 2017.
+The group held its first meeting in fall 2017 and continues to hold monthly meetings.

 Dale Cornelius, Chief Information Officer, Maryland State Department of Education